andreyorst/grscheme/README.md

 $ cargo build
 ```

-To run simply use `cargo run`.
+To run simply use `cargo run` it is recommended to use `--release` build,
+because it is much faster.
 Without any arguments it will start the REPL, and
 with file specified as first argument it will run the file:

 ```